JJsdxd/obsidian/BioMed/MODULE 1.md

 The semi permeable nature of an excitable cell membrane may cause imbalance in the concentration of particular ions inside and outside the cell this is what causes ionic voltage buildup

 - [ ] polarisation and depolarisation
+cells have high concentration of K+ ions inside and Na$^+$ and Cl$^-$ ions outside the cell membrane ranges from -100mv to -60mv
+**Polarized state**
+	when a cell has come to rest aka no more ionic transfer is happening resting potential is the membrane potential
+	resting potential ranges from -60 to -100mv **Depolarized State**
+	when an ionic trigger occurs(external stimulus moving muscle pain etc) of potential above threshold of -55mV The Na$^+$ gated channels open up and allow flooding in of Na$^+$ ions K$^+$ ions flow out too but at a much lower rate
+	The net potential inside the cell becomes positive than the outer approximately 20mV
+	This is considered depolarised state **Repolarization**
+	once the inrush of Na+ ions ends due to the voltage gradient created the voltage gated Na channels close and the membrane returns to original state then an active process called sodium pumping transports Na+ ions to the outside of the cell to regain original state

 - [ ] Nernst equation
 - [ ] tissue electrode interface
 - [ ] electrical activity of a muscle